JacobAguirre9/JacobAguirre9/README.md

 - 🚴🏼‍♂️ I enjoy long distance running, cycling, and anything outdoors 🌳
 - 🌎 I love learning languages and traveling!
 I am native in English, German, & Spanish.
-- 👨🏻‍🎓 I love to read textbooks related to maths, especially optimization and statistics.
-For more, check the reading tab on my website!
+- 👨🏻‍🎓 I enjoy coding in my freetime, whether it be related to testing an optimization algorithm or building tools for myself and friends to play with.
-- 🏈 I support all things Atlanta, especially our sports teams!
-Even if they're disappointing sometimes...🦅
+- 🏈 I'm an avid Atlanta sports fan, even when they test my patience 🦅.
-- 🗄️ Former Intern at Oak Ridge National Laboratory
+- 🗄️ Former research fellow at Oak Ridge National Laboratory in Data Analysis and Machine Learning Group.
 - 📬 Reach out to me via email at lastname at gatech dot edu